spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-product-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that abstract products eligible for adding to cart have additional `add_to_cart_sku` field at Elasticsearch document.
+Make sure that abstract products eligible for adding to cart have the additional `add_to_cart_sku` field in the Elasticsearch document.

 {% endinfo_block %}